Professor of Criminological Psychology

-1. Developing effective measurement tools for the evaluation of mentoring and arts programmes in criminal justice settings (with Prof Mike Maguire, RAND and ARCS).
+3. Developing effective measurement tools for the evaluation of mentoring and arts programmes in criminal justice settings (with Prof Mike Maguire, RAND and ARCS)

-3. The role of voluntary and community organisations in reducing reoffending and promoting desistance (click here for further details) with Dr Alice Mills (University of Auckland) and Dr Dina Gojkovic (University of Southampton)
+5. The role of voluntary and community organisations in reducing reoffending and promoting desistance (click here for further details of some of my earler work with Dr Alice Mills of the University of Auckland, and Dr Dina Gojkovic)

-5. Evaluation of prison-based programmes at a number of different HMP establishments
+6. The implementation and evaluation of programmes and initiatives at a number of different HMP establishments.

 Professor Meek was primary supervisor for the following successfully completed doctoral candidates: